|

 by the same title, and the presentation received rave reviews at

-the World Congress of Art Deco in Melbourne two years ago (and
+the World Congress of Art Deco in Melbourne ten years ago (and

 subsequently at Art Deco Societies in Seattle, Chicago and New